stan1025/AutomationServiceChoreography/docs/artifacts/configurable-communication-opcuacs.md

 - Limited system capacities require significant coordination effort
 - Runtime configuration may not be possible with proprietary, statically configured systems

-## Pattern Benefits

-The pattern enables active choreography participants to exchange information via OPC UA Client/Server mechanisms while supporting up to four different application variants.
-It provides mechanisms for both resource-efficient and flexible operation, extends the choreography principle to include legacy systems, and ensures manufacturer-neutral applicability when framework conditions allow.